groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vssx-to-csv.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSSX"
+        - icon: "far fa-file-alt"
           title: " About VSSX File Format"
           content: |
             Files with .VSSX extension are drawing stencils created with Microsoft Visio 2013 and above.
 The VSSX file format can be opened with Visio 2013 and above.
 Visio files are known for representation of a variety of drawing elements such as collection of shapes, connectors, flowcharts, network layout, UML diagrams, software diagrams, database models, objects mapping and other similar information.
-Microsoft Visio also provides the capability to convert Visio files to different file formats such as PNG, BMP, PDF and others.
-It is available for both Windows and Mac OS.

           link: "https://docs.fileformat.com/image/vssx/"

     format:
         # format loop
-        - icon: "far fa-file-CSV"
+        - icon: "far fa-file-excel"
           title: " About CSV File Format"
           content: |
             Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
-Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
-Data imported from such files is arranged in cells of a spreadsheet for representation to user.

           link: "https://docs.fileformat.com/spreadsheet/csv/"